Derek Carr Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Carr's 205.3 passing yards per game in nine matchups against the Chargers are 74.2 fewer yards than his over/under in Sunday's game.
+- Carr averaged 205.3 passing yards per game in nine matchups against the Chargers, 74.2 yards less than his over/under for Sunday.

-- Carr threw multiple touchdown passes twice in those outings against the Chargers, while throwing a touchdown pass in seven games.
+- Carr had a touchdown pass in seven of those contests against the Chargers, while throwing multiple touchdown passes against them two times.

 - Note: Carr's stats vs. Chargers date back to 2016.

-- The 237.6 yards per game the Chargers are giving up through the air makes them the NFL's 12th-ranked pass defense.
+- The 237.6 passing yards the Chargers yield per game makes them the NFL's 12th-ranked pass defense this season.

-- With 25 passing TDs allowed this season, the Chargers defense is ranked 18th in the NFL.
+- The Chargers have surrendered 25 touchdowns through the air (1.6 per game).
+They are 18th in the league in that category.

 Recent Performances